Handling a divorce? Robert L Ripp, SRA has the specific competence for these matters.

 Divorce settlements involve many decisions, including "Who gets the house".
 There are generally two alternatives when discussing common real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
 In either case, one or both parties would find it in their best interest to get an appraisal of the common real estate.

-Contact us Robert L Ripp, SRA can assist if you need an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other separation of assets.

 An appraisal for divorce purposes must have a well-established, expert report that will hold up to a judge.
 Robert L Ripp, SRA guarantees an exceptional level of service with professional courtesy and top notch analysis.
 Through experience and education, we've learned how to provide for the sensitive needs of a divorce situation.

 Attorneys in CO as well as accountants rely on our appraisals when determining what the real property is worth for estates, divorces, or other disputes where it is in question.
 We have a lot of expertise dealing with all the parties involved and are ready to assist with your needs.
 We create appraisal reports for courts or various agencies that meet or exceed their requirements.

 As a legal professional dealing with a divorce, your case's evidence typically requires an appraisal to ascertain fair market value for the residential real estate involved.
 A great deal of the time the divorce date can be different from the date you requested the appraisal.
 We're comfortable with the processes and requirements requisite to develop a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
 For each divorce appraisal we are hired to do we understand that they need to be handled with total professionalism.
 The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, guaranteeing you the utmost discretion.